ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 ### PUT /misps/{mispId}
-This API would be used update MISP status.
+This API would be used to update MISP status for given MISP ID.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/misps/{mispId}</div>